crazii/SBEMU/README.md

 macOS, Linux and Windows is supported.
 For Windows, consider using WSL2 + Linux binaries.
-If you need to frequently debug/test on your local DOS, there's a makeifle.dos for you: `make -f makefile.dos`.
+If you need to frequently debug/test on your local DOS, there's a makeifle.dos for you.

 ### Installing a cross-compiler (DJGPP)